As befits a quaint, little state, there are plenty of cute towns in Connecticut.

 If you haven’t filled-up your car with flea market finds, drive to Lovers Leap State Park.
 According to legend, local Pootatuck Chief Waramaug’s daughter, Princess Lillinonah, leapt to her death with her lover, hence the name.

 Today, the park’s hiking trails offer scenic views of the Housatonic and visits to century-old industrial ruins.
+It’s one of the best state parks in the entire state of Connecticut.

 Afterwards, be sure to visit the center of New Milford.
 Visit the Village Center for the Arts, and be sure to walk around the quaint and spacious town green.
 Walk down to the river to enjoy the gorgeous views along the New Milford River Trail.